 - Drop by spoonfuls on parchment paper lined cookie sheets.

-- Bake for about 12 minutes, let the cookies cool then spread with a little orange glaze.
+- Bake for about 12 minutes, let the cookies cool then spread with a little cream cheese frosting.

-- Top with some chocolate curls or even sprinkles.
+- Top with some fancy sprinkles or even chocolate curls.

 - And there you have Italian Ricotta Cookies.